-In this two-part series, we’ll explore how the manufacturing workday will radically change with wearables and connected workers.
+In this two-part series (read part 2), we’ll explore how the manufacturing workday will radically change with wearables and connected workers.

 Worker safety is paramount to manufacturing companies and critical from both humanitarian and business perspectives.
 To understand the implications and importance of safety on business operations, it’s helpful to examine some statistics.
 According to the International Labor Organization: